Sony PS5 vs Xbox Series Preview: Price and Availability in Singapore Announced!

 Food For Thought

-The consoles that will be released at the end of the year are not cheap with leaks suggesting it will cost S$700 plus at launch.
+The consoles that will be released at the end of the year are not cheap, with the PS5 Standard Edition and Xbox Series X retailing for about $700.

 Jump in the discussion and give your take about this issue with our friendly SeedlyCommunity!